dotnet/maui/README.md

 * Evolution of [Xamarin.Forms](https://github.com/xamarin/xamarin.forms)
 * Targeting .NET 6, previews end of year

-## Status: Planning and Development
+## Status: Planning and Early Development

-While [Xamarin.Forms](https://github.com/xamarin/xamarin.forms) continues to be actively developed to meet customer needs today, we are [proposing evolutionary changes](../../issues) during this planning phase based on some early customer interviews of what would be most beneficial.
+While [Xamarin.Forms](https://github.com/xamarin/xamarin.forms) continues to be actively developed to meet customer needs today, we are [proposing evolutionary changes](../../issues) based on some early customer research of what would be most beneficial.

 Active development is happening today to build Android and iOS SDKs against the next version of .NET.
 [Samples may be found here](https://github.com/xamarin/net5-samples).